HackYourFuture/JavaScript1/fundamentals/promises.md

 Listing 1.
 Asynchronous XMLHttpRequest using a promise

-The `getchJSON()` function call in Listing 1 returns a `promise` that resolves to some value converted from JSON data received from some remote API end point.
+The `getJSON()` function call in Listing 1 returns a `promise` that resolves to some value converted from JSON data received from some remote API end point.
 The `fetchJSON()` function does the same, using a more modern browser Web API.

 ## What is a promise?